 How is a Solid State Drive (SSD) different from a Hard Disk Drive (HDD)?

-An old fashioned HDD consists of one or more disc platters in a spaced stack.
-Tiny electronic heads attached to arms above each disc track back and forth across the platters (like a tonearm on an LP) as they spin at high speed.
-This allows data to be read or written magnetically as the heads pass over the platter.
-Many HDDs spin at 5400 or 7600 RPM, but some high-end server HDDs run at 10,000 up to even 15,000 RPM!
+A conventional HDD consists of one or more stacked disc platters.
+Tiny read/write heads attached to an arm above each disc can track back and forth across the platters (like a tonearm on a LP record) as they spin at high speed.
+This allows data to be read or written magnetically as the heads pass over the spinning platter.
+Many HDDs rotate at 5400 or 7600 RPM, but some high-end server HDDs run at 10,000 up to even 15,000 RPM!